 Hello Everyone!
-My name is Jools and I'm a second year at Magdalene studying Human, Social and Political Sciences.
-I am the Access officer for 2017!
+My name is Lucy and I'm in my first year at Magdalene studying Human, Social and Political Sciences.
+I am the Access officer for 2018!
 My role entails coordinating college tours, school visits, college residentials and outreach trips.
 I also coordinate the Student Union (CUSU) access schemes within the college.
-My aim as access officer is to show that Cambridge is a place that is accessible to all irrespective of background.
-There are many myths that surround Cambridge and I aim to help breakdown these myths and present Cambridge realistically through the wide range of student experience in the college.
+My aim as access officer is to show that Cambridge is a place that is accessible to all, irrespective of background.
+There are many myths that surround Cambridge and my aim is to help breakdown these myths and present Cambridge realistically through the wide range of student experiences in the college.

 If you have any questions about studying at Magdalene, feel free to email me, or visit our Ask a Student page.

 The cost of financing university is something which many students are concerned about before starting their further studies, and there is often an assumption that studying at Cambridge may be more expensive than other universities.
 However, Cambridge currently charges the same tuition fees as the majority of UK universities, at £9,250 per year for home students.